Database of Precedents

 -

-2.7 Complaints and appeals – HCERES – Partial compliance (2017) Conflict of interest of the body responsible for handling complaint/appeals
+2.7 Complaints and appeals – NOKUT – Partial compliance (2018) Absence of a formal complaints procedure

 Full decision: see agency register entry